 Honor Roll recognizes students for their hard work and provides an incentive to continue working diligently.
 Honor Roll status will be determined by teachers at the end of each quarter using the criteria below.
 Students will receive recognition after honor roll eligibility is determined.

-- Cumulative grade average of 90%, with no grade lower than an "A" or "SP"
+- No grade lower than an "A," "B," or "SP"

 - Attendance at or above expected hours

 - All school requirements are met.

-K5 WEEBLY WEBSITE AND WEEKLY NEWSLETTERS
+WEEKLY NEWSLETTERS